 - Older dogs may find it hard to navigate the material as it’s slippery

-- Not robust so if your dog likes to dig or chew their bed, it won’t last long
+- These cooling pads are not robust, so if your dog likes to dig or chew their bed, it won’t last long

 - Breathable mesh fabric helps keep pets cool by allowing air to flow

 - Elevates pets more than 7 inches off the ground

 - Easy to clean (using tap water only); simple assembly (screws and hex tool included)

 This elevated dog bed is neither gel nor water-filled, but it does a reasonable dog at cooling your dog.
 The raised platform allows air to circulate underneath it freely, which keeps your pet from getting too warm.

 The mesh material is breathable increasing airflow, and the sturdy iron frame is suitable for even the largest dogs.

 Elevated beds are the best cooling option if you want a bed inside and outside or for a dog that chews as they tend to be durable and puncture-resistant.
 Not only that, but they are straightforward to clean, which is perfect for giving your dog a sanitary place to snooze.